 All submissions are graded using a double blind, peer review process.
 The abstract is scored using a rubric that assessed areas such as originality, clarity/organization, spelling/grammar and suitability for the event.

 Oral presenters are generally arranged in parallel sessions consisting of 2 to 5 or more presenters depending on the panel theme and length.
-Panelists are allotted 20 to 25 minutes of presentation time depending on the number of presenters.
+Panelists are allotted 20 minutes of presentation time depending on the number of presenters.
 Computers, projectors and screens will be provided in each presentation room.
 Please note that the Program Committee assigns presenters to panels and time slots.

 In our effort to assist participants with accepted proposals who are unable to attend due to travel problems, a schedule conflict, illness, etc., we have a limited number of virtual panel time slots available.
 The virtual presentations are screened to the participants during the poster session or during recess periods.